World's most expensive rough diamond acquired

 (CNN)Swiss luxury jewelry and watches company de Grisogono has acquired the world's most expensive rough diamond, the brand announced today at the opening of the Biennale des Antiquaires antique show in Paris.

-Known as The Constellation, the diamond was purchased by Dubai trading company Nemesis International for a record $63 million at a May 2016 Sotheby's auction.
+Known as The Constellation, the diamond was purchased at a private Sotherby's auction by Dubai trading company Nemesis International for a record $63 million.
 It weighs 813 carats and measures 6 centimeters (2.4 inches) across.
 It first made headlines in November 2015 when it was pulled out of Karowe Mine in Botswana by the Canadian mining company Lucara Diamond.

 "(This is) the first time we've taken such a historic stone and had full creative freedom to do what we want with it," said de Grisogono CEO John Leitao in Paris, adding that the brand planned to transform Constellation into "a stone that rivals the crown jewels."